Leviticus 26 – Blessing and Curses

 ‘But if they confess their iniquity and the iniquity of their fathers, with their unfaithfulness in which they were unfaithful to Me, and that they also have walked contrary to Me, and that I also have walked contrary to them and have brought them into the land of their enemies; if their uncircumcised hearts are humbled, and they accept their guilt—then I will remember My covenant with Jacob, and My covenant with Isaac and My covenant with Abraham I will remember; I will remember the land.

 a.
 If they confess their iniquity and the iniquity of their fathers: This displays the greatness of God’s mercy.
 Despite how cursed Israel might be, God would always remember, receive, and bless a repentant Israel.
-This would involve recognition of their sin, of God’s righteous discipline (I have walked contrary to them), and understanding they were as bad as the Gentiles (their uncircumcised hearts).
-They would have to be humbled to do accept their guilt.
+This would involve recognition of their sin, of God’s righteous discipline (I also have walked contrary to them), and understanding they were as bad as the Gentiles (their uncircumcised hearts).
+They would have to be humbled to accept their guilt.

 i.
 That I also have walked contrary to them: “They must recognize that their punishment is deserved before restoration and forgiveness can be experienced.”
 (Rooker)